captainurist/qnob/doc/hacking.md

 ## Event loops & event processing
 * Don't start nested event loops.
 * Don't do event processing in destructors.
-Signals are disconnected in `QObject` destructor, so this might lead to calls into partially destroyed objects.
+Signals are disconnected in `QObject` destructor, so starting an event loop might lead to calls into partially destroyed objects.

+Note that these points provide some very important guarantees:
+* Destructors always finish in a deterministic way.
+* Destructor execution will never be non-deterministically interlaced with code that uses a partially destroyed object.
+It might happen in a deterministic way, but then it's a bug that should be easy to catch.

 ## Naming
 * Use `-Internal` suffix for implementation detail functions that user-facing functions delegate to.
 E.g. `load` vs `loadInternal`.